ashwinsel/Milestone-1/README.md

 - ### Home Page
 	+ #### Features
 		* ##### F1.1 Navigation Bar
-			- The navigation....
+			- The navigation bar has a Logo that has a link to navigate back to home-page at any time also the nav bar makes it easier for users to intuitively navigate through various sections of the website without the requirement to use the back button to navigate through the site.
 			![F1.1][def78]

 		* ##### F1.2 Landing Page
 			- Landing Page image and call to action
 			- Hero section with an image
-			- Each page displays the site Logo, with the page title below - it is for easy user navigation.
-			- Below this, there is an animated call-to-action button to view more.
+			- This section contains a form to input your email address to sign up and become a member
 			![F1.2][def47]

 		* ##### F1.3 Information Cards
-			-
-			-
+			- These are information cards that contain a header text on top to display the topic heading of the legend.
+			- Hover over or clicking on these cards triggers the legend text to be displayed.			-
 			![F1.3][def50]
 			![F1.3.][def51]
 			![F1.3responsive][def54]

 		* ##### F1.4 Footer
-			-
+			- Footer section is ensured to stay on the bootom of the page at all times.
+			- The footer bar features links to social media pages for Facebook and Instagram.
+When clicked on it should redirect the user to the social media homepage in a new window.
 			![F1.4][def53]

 ------------